January 2, 2022

 Ah, the circularity of journeys.
 Last month’s stops: Amsterdam, Lelystad, Bruges, Paris, Versailles, London.
 With my eldest daughter.
 For me it was partly a return.
 For her, new yet familiar wonders.
 For us both, a shared grand adventure.
 Before she sets off for university and another kind of adventure begins.
 The creative well is also full again, thanks to all the sensory input.
 Soon, some of it will percolate to the surface, renewed, and take shape in fresh work.
 For now, I’m simply reliving.
 Round and round.
 Securing memories, mental images, details.
 I’ll return to Paris.
 Or so it’s said, once you’ve stood on the stone-ringed, shiny “Point Zéro” in Place du Parvis.
 As I did.
 We’re bound to meet ourselves coming back.

 January 10, 2011

 Next Stretch of River

-A new decade arrives.
-But I never make New Year’s resolutions.
-Rather than spout lofty public proclamations, it seems wiser to privately reaffirm, each day, those things one hopes to change or achieve or improve upon…while being mindful of the fact that a hundred years from now no one will remember or care who did what… unless, of course, he or she develops a cure for all disease, or discovers we’re actually bugs or something.
-Yup, for this gal in 2011, it’s one paddle, one canoe, and this still-so-surprising river to keep navigating.
+A new decade arrives and rather than making New Year’s resolutions, rather than spouting lofty public proclamations, it seems wiser to privately reaffirm, each day, those things one hopes to change or achieve or improve upon, while being mindful of the fact that a hundred years from now no one will remember or care who did what.
+Unless, of course, s/he develops a cure for all disease, or discovers we’re actually bugs or something.
+2011 is a paddle, a figurative canoe, a still-surprising river to keep navigating.

 October 20, 2010